magneticio/vamp.io/content/resources/using vamp/breeds.md

 For instance together with this definition and Vamp Marathon dialect `uris` parameter requested jar can be downloaded from remote location.

-### Breeds of deployable type `application/javascript`
+### JavaScript deployables

-Breed can have type `application/javascript` and definition should be a JavaScript script:
+Breeds can have type `application/javascript` and definition should be a JavaScript script:

 ```yaml
 ---